top of page

 It was a gorgeous spring day free, so I decided to take the opportunity to visit Ocean Springs, Miss., about a two-hour drive east of New Orleans.
 (Although many assume New Orleans has beaches, the city is 100 miles from the Gulf, so it does require a bit of travel to put one's toes in the surf.)
 Ocean Springs was a popular resort destination in 1927 when the L&N Railroad launched "The Lark" express train to the coast.

-Ocean Springs has Biloxi, French and Spanish colonial history, but most of that evidence has been washed away by hurricanes.
-The 18,000+ population town dons an East Coast American feel with brick buildings lining its main streets, named for American presidents Washington, Jackson, and Calhoun.
-Main street, Porter, was a Tennessee family from the 1850s.
-Lovely shops, restaurants and bars make for an interesting stroll, but the fascinating place is the art museum.
+Ocean Springs' history includes Biloxi, French and Spanish, but most of that evidence has been washed away by hurricanes.
+The 18,000+ population town dons an American East Coast feel with brick buildings lining its main streets, named for U.S. presidents Washington, Jackson, and Calhoun.
+Its main street, Porter, was named for a Tennessee family from the 1850s.
+Lovely shops, restaurants and bars make for an interesting stroll, but the most fascinating place is the art museum featuring the work of Walter Anderson.

-Rowing 14 miles to deserted Horn Island and staying weeks at a time fueled his passion of combining art with nature.
+Rowing 14 miles to deserted Horn Island and staying weeks at a time fueled his passion for combining art with nature.
 He believed he had discovered the real Eden.
 His daughter commented: "He followed his angels."
 On the island, he would journal, draw and paint the creatures and skies, then sleep underneath the skiff.
-Anticipating Hurricane Betsy, Anderson tied himself to a tree to experience its force.
-That was his last trip.
+Anticipating Hurricane Betsy, Anderson tied himself to a tree to experience its force!
+That was his final trip.

 Anderson's drawings, paintings, murals and wooden sculptures are exhibited at the Walter Anderson Museum and adjacent community center, which he decorated from floor to ceiling.
-Thanks to Hurricane Katrina, untold numbers of watercolors on 8" X 10" typewriter paper were destroyed by the floodwaters.
+Unfortunately, during Hurricane Katrina, untold numbers of watercolors on 8" X 10" typewriter paper were destroyed by the floodwaters.
 Others were used to ignite bonfires.
-Clearly, he did not expect to be honored for his artistry.
+Clearly, the artist did not expect to be remembered for his artistry.

 I could easily have spent another full day there, particularly at the nearby Gulf Islands Seashore.